Making a difference with not for profit & marketing

 A great example is Smart Employment Solutions.
 4DP is managing their Google Ads campaign which alone has generated 45k clicks to their website to date.
 These are 45k more people to their website than they would have reached without this essential Google grant.

 Social Media Marketing

-Social media is a fantastic way which allows non profits a voice and a way to communicate with donors and supporters easily and mostly for free.
+Social media is a fantastic way which allows non profits a voice.
+It also provides a way to communicate with donors and supporters easily and mostly for free.
 It helps personalize your ‘brand’ and to spread your message in a relaxed and conversational way.
 It’s a great way to gain supporters as it’s free to set up and use in an organic sense.
-This is a huge part of where you can build your brand or identity and where you keep your audience engaged.
+This is a huge part of where you can build your brand or identity.
+And you keep your audience engaged.

 You more than likely already know that part so now let’s talk about the fun stuff Facebook Advertising.

 You want to start off with a broad campaign to ‘collect’ your audience so you can retarget them a few days or weeks later.
 And if the old sales rule of 7 is true then Facebook has made it super easy to do.
-It allows you to target pretty much anyone who has any interaction with your ad, website, page or from excel lists and to creating ‘lookalike’ audiences of people who are similar to Jane above.
+It allows you to target pretty much anyone who has any interaction with your ad, website, page or from excel lists.
+Then you can create ‘lookalike’ audiences of people who are similar to Jane above.

 So to recap, follow the steps below and you will be on your way to setting a super successful Facebook campaign.

 - Set Clear Goals for what you want to achieve

 - Choose your type of ad to match your goal